pingcap/blog/tidb-dm-architecture-design-and-implementation-principles.md

 #### Table router

-Let’s start with an example as shown in the diagram below:
+Let's start with an example as shown in the diagram below:

 ![Table router example](media/table-router-example.png)